-I walked around and took some photos of the temples and the sculptures, and then I ventured down the waterfall to see if there was an actual waterfall; I found that there was not, that the waters must be low at this time.
-The rocks are metallic, kind of shiny, my guess because of the components of the water that flows over them.
-There are many dogs, here.
+I walked around and took some photos of the temples and the sculptures, then I ventured down the waterfall to see if there was an actual waterfall; I found that there was not, that the waters must be low at this time.
+The rocks are metallic and shiny, my guess because of the components of the water that flows over them.
+There are many dogs here.

-Venturing down the waterfall, I had two paths to take: the left which had the water and the right which did not.
+Venturing down the waterfall, I had two paths to take: the left, which had the water, and the right, which did not.
 Of course, I took the right, seeming the safer route.
-I took my right foot, and I lowered my butt to the stones, crawling like a backwards crab.
-My left foot did not gain traction when it looked for a spot, and I slipped and lost all control, and I fell, and I slid down some slippery rocks for about ten feet before coming to a stop.
-I scraped my right knee, my right elbow, my right forearm, but otherwise was unharmed.
+I took my right foot and lowered my butt to the stones, crawling like a backward crab.
+My left foot did not gain traction when it looked for a spot, and I slipped and lost all control.
+I slid down some slippery rocks for about ten feet before coming to a stop.
+I scraped my right knee, my right elbow, and my right forearm, but otherwise was unharmed.
 I am dirty and sweaty, and the sun is going down.

 Ten minutes till sunset.
 I can see the city of Chiang Mai, the shopping mall where I worshipped this morning at The Gathering.
 The shopping mall where, in the basement, there is a food court.
 The shopping mall where I ate rice from The Brown Rice Ladies alongside a man named J. B.

 I see a large airplane now—I saw it before I heard it—departing from Chiang Mai airport heading North, likely into China.
 This is my route, come Wednesday.

 I thought about taking an oath.
 Today I read of Jacob and Laban and the covenant they made at Mizpah.
 A departure, a compromise, a peaceful end to a relationship fraught with deception and lies and theft.